 Intel® Media SDK User Functions

-Intel Media SDK provides a USER class of functions to allow user-defined functions to participate in Intel QSV pipeline.
-This allows the application to integrate OpenCL based kernels into the Intel QSV pipeline as a “plug-in.”
+Intel Media SDK provides a USER class of functions to allow user-defined functions to participate in QSV pipeline.
+This allows the application to integrate OpenCL based kernels into the QSV pipeline as a “plug-in.”
 In this particular case, the USER class of functions is implemented to use OpenCL kernels.

 The application needs to do the following to use an OpenCL plug-in inside Intel Media SDK:

 - Initialize an OpenCL plug-in, registering a set of callback functions (see later) through the MFXVideoUSER_Register function.
-The Intel Media SDK invokes these callback functions at appropriate times in the Intel QSV pipeline.
+The Intel Media SDK invokes these callback functions at appropriate times in the QSV pipeline.

 - Once initialized, the application can use the OpenCL plug-ins through the Intel Media SDK function MFXVideoUSER_ProcessFrameAsync to process data.
 The function returns a sync point for result synchronization, which is similar to other Intel Media SDK async functions.